Boefjes

 • A ./env containing the environment variables explained below

-• Everything in requirements.txt installed
+• Everything in the requirements.txt installed

 Optionally, you could have an instance of the octopoes api listening on a port that receives the normalized data from the normalizers.